 Bees and Garden

-Each component tells a local story – the wood for the structure was generously donated by the Haida nation, fire bricks were collected from the Downtown Eastside, the logs were gifted from the city from fallen trees in Stanley Park; burlap was from East Van Roasters; the branches, bamboo and plants were all collected from urban gardens across the city and the bumblebee nests were woven by volunteers using scavenged ivy, wool and leaves.
-Try our Pollinator Menu in ARC Dining.
+Our Pollinator Hotel, or “the Bee & Bee,” was built in partnership with the Hives For Humanity Pollinator Corridor project.
+Each component of the Bee & Bee tells a local story – the wood for the structure was generously donated by the Haida nation, fire bricks were collected from the Downtown Eastside, the logs were gifted from the city from fallen trees in Stanley Park; burlap was from East Van Roasters; the branches, bamboo and plants were all collected from urban gardens across the city and the bumblebee nests were woven by volunteers using scavenged ivy, wool and leaves.

 Hives for Humanity